Biomarkers for early intervention in Parkinson disease (U01)

 To participate in this study, contact:

-Enrollment Progress at Brigham and Women's Hospital/Harvard (Boston, MA)
+Enrollment Progress at Brigham Women's Hospital/Harvard (Boston, MA)

-Graphical representation of number of participants currently enrolled (data from January 10, 2014) at the Brigham and Women's Hospital/Harvard in relation to anticipated total enrollment for the project.
+The chart graphically displays the enrollment progress in the PDBP Data Management Resource (DMR) for Brigham and Women's Hospital/Harvard in relation to anticipated total enrollment for the project.

-Number and types of biospecimens collected by the Brigham and Women's Hospital/Harvard as of January 10, 2014.
-Baseline and 6 month biospecimens are available.
+The chart graphically displays the number and types of biospecimens collected by Brigham and Women's Hospital/Harvard.
 All biospecimens are stored at the NINDS repository and available for distribution to the broader research community.